 - La La Land – Audition by Justin Hurwitz, Benj Pasek and Justin Paul

 - La La Land – City of Stars by Justin Hurwitz, Benj Pasek and Justin Paul

 - Moana – How Far I’ll Go by Lin-Manuel Miranda

 - Trolls – Can’t Stop the Feeling by Justin Timberlake, Max Martin and Karl Johan Schuster

 - Jim: The James Foley Story – The Empty Chair by J Ralph and Sting

-Here, there are predictable (maybe a bit unfair) multiple nominations in the song department for “La La Land”, and a very surprising nomination for “The Empty Chair” song.
+Here, there are predictable (maybe a bit unfair) multiple nominations in the song department for “La La Land”, and a very surprising nomination for the “The Empty Chair” song.
 However, the biggest snub here maybe no nomination for “Hidden Figures”, and, actually, there is not even any nomination in the best score department for “Hidden Figures”.

-Overall, maybe it is just me, but the Academy Awards do get more predictable each year that comes, or maybe we just watch more movies and are more aware about too many films and their competition through online resources, etc.
+Overall, maybe it is just me, but the Academy Awards do get more predictable each year that comes, or maybe we just watch more movies and are more aware about too many films and their competition through online sources, etc.